Katrín Davíðsdóttir

-Katrín Tanja Davíðsdóttir (/is/; born 10 May 1993) is an Icelandic former CrossFit athlete known for her ten appearances at the CrossFit Games.
-That was from 2012 to 2023, with the exception of 2014 and 2022.
+Katrín Tanja Davíðsdóttir (/is/; born 10 May 1993) is an Icelandic former CrossFit athlete known for her 10 appearances at the CrossFit Games from 2012 to 2023, with the exception of 2014 and 2022.
 She is the women's champion of the 2015 and 2016 CrossFit Games.
 Katrín is the second woman to repeat as champion, following in the footsteps of her countrywoman, 2011 and 2012 CrossFit Games champion Anníe Mist Þórisdóttir.

 CrossFit Games career

 Katrín has a background in track and gymnastics.
 She became interested in CrossFit when she saw Anníe Mist Þórisdóttir win the 2011 CrossFit Games.
 She first qualified for the CrossFit Games in 2012 where she finished 30th.
 She also qualified for the 2013 Games.

 Katrín missed qualification in 2014 due to a relatively poor performance at the Europe Regional on Event 5, a combination of legless rope climbs and sprints.
 Katrín finished in the top 10 on every 2014 Regional Event except this one, in which she dropped to 24th.
 In the end, 9 points separated Katrín from the final 2014 Games qualifier out of the Europe Regional, third-ranked Norwegian athlete Kristin Holte.

 Katrín has said that missing qualification in 2014 was the "differentiator" that helped her come back to the Games and win in 2015.

 Not making it last year affected me a lot, and I think that is a differentiator.
 I started working more closely with my coach, Ben Bergeron, and he not only got me the fittest that I've ever been, but he got my mental game to a whole other level.
 And I think that's the biggest thing.
 We can all work out and we're all fit, but this year I've been working so much on my mental approach and just staying in that mental mind game, staying focused on yourself, and only the next task at hand.

 — Katrín Davíðsdóttir, interview published on ESPNW.

 Katrin's only event win at the 2015 Games came in the final event, Pedal to the Metal 2, but that was enough to move her ahead of countrywoman Ragnheiður Sara Sigmundsdóttir, who had been in first place going into the last two events.